Inside the Hearing Room: A Closer Look

 After all of the evidence has been presented, each party has the opportunity to make closing arguments.
 Like the opening statement, the closing argument is not evidence but is an opportunity for each party to summarize the evidence that has been presented and attempt to argue, or persuade, the hearing panel to come to a particular outcome.

 After closing arguments, the Commission retires to their deliberation room where, in private, they discuss the case and determine whether the allegations have been proven more likely than not.
 If the Commission decides that it is more likely than not that the Respondent has violated the law, the Commission will also decide what disciplinary sanction to impose.
-The Commission may impose a reprimand, a suspension of the Respondent’s license, none, some or all of which may be stayed on conditions, or even a revocation of a license.
+The Commission may impose a reprimand, a suspension of the Respondent’s license, some or all of which may be stayed on conditions, or even a revocation of a license.
 A revocation can be without the right to apply for reinstatement for a period of time, or it may be permanent.
-Following deliberations, the Commission returns to the hearing room to announce its decision.
+Following deliberations, the Commission typically returns to the hearing room to announce its decision.
+Occasionally, they take additional time and announce the decision within thirty days of the conclusion of the hearing.
 A written order issued by the Commission shortly thereafter formally documents the Commission’s decision regarding the matters at issue during the hearing and is sent to the Respondent.

 A Respondent has the right to seek judicial review of a final agency decision.
 The process and requirements to seek this review, often referred to as an “appeal,” are outlined in Article 4 of Chapter 150B of the North Carolina General Statutes.
 Petitions for Judicial Review are heard in the Superior Court Division.